.NET 5.0 is Out!

 There is so much to explore in this release that a single blog post would not be enough.
 You can download .NET 5.0, for Windows, macOS, and Linux, for x86, x64, Arm32, Arm64.
 Visual Studio users will need Visual Studio 2019 16.8 or later on Windows and the latest version of Visual Studio for Mac on macOS.
 The C# extension for Visual Studio Code already supports .NET 5.0 and C# 9.

 At CSW, we have been experimenting with .NET 5.0 for some time!
 That means we are more than ready to help you migrate your applications.
 As a Microsoft Gold-certified partner, our team of experts is your best bet to gain significant performance and security improvements (by simply using the new platform version, to start!).
-We'll help you find your path to success when implementing .NET 5.0 in your organization.
-Let us know how we can help you.
+We'll help you find your path to success when implementing .NET 5.0 in your organization, with our custom .net development.
+Just let us know how we can help you.

 We're just one click away.